Colorectal Cancer Types & Staging

 Below is a more detailed breakdown of how your doctor will describe colorectal cancer by its stage:

-- Stage 0: This means the cancer is found only in the innermost lining of the colon or rectum.
-Carcinoma in situ is another name for Stage 0 colorectal cancer.
+Also called carcinoma in situ, cancer is found only in the innermost lining of the colon or rectum.

 - Stage IIIB: The cancer has grown through the bowel wall or to surrounding organs and into 1 to 3 lymph nodes or to a nodule of tumor in tissues around the colon or rectum that do not appear to be lymph nodes.
 It has not spread to other parts of the body.